Symantec/Dominator/cmd/hyper-control/README.md

 # hyper-control
 A utility to manage Hypervisors.

-The *hyper-control* manages Hypervisors.
+The *hyper-control* utility manages Hypervisors.
 It is typically run on a desktop or bastion machine.

 ## Usage
 *hyper-control* supports several sub-commands.
 There are many command-line flags